codialab/DMI_GEM_APBC2026/README.md

 pip install gurobipy==13.0.1
 ```

-A valid Gurobi license is recommended for fast reconstruction.
+We recommend Gurobi for fast reconstruction.
 If Gurobi is unavailable, the notebook falls back to GLPK.
-Installing `swiglpk` explicitly is recommended if GLPK will be used:
+Install `swiglpk` if GLPK will be used:

 ```bash
 pip install swiglpk